Dimserene/Dimserenes-Modpack/README.md

 (Updates frequently)
 A custom-made modpack that is hand-picked and put together by myself

-Some mod files needs to be altered to avoid compat issues if you want to put the mods together, and I will specify them in the list.
+Some mod files needs to be altered to avoid compat issues if you want to put the mods together, and I will specify them in the list.（Note that i have applied all the below-mentioned modifications in the mod repo)

 I repeat, this is not a full list of 1.0.0 compatible mods, this is a modpack that when put together and my goal is they should function with no problem.